provenance-io/provwasm/docs/tutorial/09-store.md

   }
 }
 ```

-When storing contracts, it is important to set the `--source` and `--builder` fields.
-3rd parties
-should be able to download the source (usually an archive file) and create a release Wasm file with
-the listed builder.
-They can then compare the checksum of the generated file to the `data_hash`
-above.
-If the hashes match, the source listed is verified to have produced the Wasm deployed to the
-blockchain.

 The `--instantiate-only-address` flag is important when it is necessary to limit instance creation
 to a single account.